The gift of language!

 Home language is what your child will first use to learn about the world around them and helps them get ‘set for life’ – you as their parent are a central part of that process!

 More children in the world grow up bilingual or multilingual than monolingual.
-Having more than one language is something to be celebrated, promoted and supported.
+Having your home language and English as an additional language (EAL) is something to be celebrated, promoted and supported.
 As well as this, it has many educational benefits.

 Top tips: